ArdahanDogru/nfr-elicitation-assistant/README.md

-# Eliciting Nonfunctional Requirements: an Ontology-driven Generative AI Approach
+# NFR GenAI Assistant

-A desktop application that combines the **NFR (Non-Functional Requirements) Framework metamodel** with **Large Language Model** capabilities to help requirements engineers systematically elicit, classify, and explore non-functional requirements.
+A desktop application that combines the **NFR (Non-Functional Requirements) Framework metamodel** with **Large Language Model** capabilities to help requirements engineers systematically elicit, classify, and explore non-functional requirements.z

 Developed as a Master's thesis project at **The University of Texas at Dallas** (CS — Data Science track).